The-Gate-Project/PlanarSphere/Readme.md

 - Changed dream dialog

 v2.6b
-- Bug fixes implemented by Ieldra, Ikki, and ScuD (mostly to fix stuff that I couldn't manage to do before I went missing :p) -Duality
+- Bug fixes implemented by Ieldra, Ikki, and ScuD (mostly to fix stuff that I couldn't manage to do before I went missing :p) -**Duality**

 v2.6c
 - Bug with Key fixed YET AGAIN

-- Streamlined tp2 file courtesy of erebusant (it got messy with various people's fixes and erebusant also cleaned up some of my messes)
+- Streamlined tp2 file courtesy of **erebusant** (it got messy with various people's fixes and erebusant also cleaned up some of my messes)

 v2.8
 - Correction